 - Coquito – find the recipe here.

 - Arroz con Dulce – this is a type of rice pudding.

 - Arroz con Gandules – Puerto Rican Rice with Pigeon Peas

 - Lechon Asado – Roast pork cooked on a spit

 - Tembleque – a custard made with coconut milk

-As you can see these 6 Puerto Rican Christmas tradition, any family can do this holiday season.
+As you can see, any family can do these 6 Puerto Rican Christmas traditions this holiday season.
 It is a great way to learn about other cultures while creating new traditions based on this one.